 An examination of some major ethical theories and issues raised in relation to epistemology and language, such as the status of knowledge in ethics and the function of ethical language.
-Prerequisites: PHL 2800 and one additional course in philosophy, or consent of the instructor.
+Prerequisites: Three semester hours in a PHL course at or above the 2000 level or consent of the instructor.